PaulioRandall/p90/README.md

 A minimalist value replacement processor for CSS.
 Let plain JavaScript handle preprocessing logic, not a CSS mutant.

 Honestly, this tool is straight up optimised for my tastes.
 The design trade-offs lean towards simplicity, readability, and flexibility more than writability.
-Complexity of configuration is almost entirely in the user's court.
+Complexity of mapping values is almost entirely in the user's court.

 **P90** scans CSS for **P90** tokens which are substituted with user defined values.
 It's really just an enhanced `string.replace`.